gatk-workflows/gatk4-germline-snps-indels/README.md

   - small_disk = (num_gvcfs / 10) + 10
   - medium_disk = (num_gvcfs * 15) + 10
   - huge_disk = num_gvcfs + 10

-#### Outputs
+### Outputs
 - A VCF file and its index, filtered using variant quality score recalibration
   (VQSR) with genotypes for all samples present in the input VCF.
 All sites that
   are present in the input VCF are retained; filtered sites are annotated as such
   in the FILTER field.

 ### Software version requirements :
-- GATK 4.beta.3 or later
+- GATK 4 or later
-- Picard 2.x
 - Samtools (see gotc docker)
 - Python 2.7

 Cromwell version support
-- Successfully tested on v29
+- Successfully tested on v31
 - Does not work on versions < v23 due to output syntax

 ### IMPORTANT NOTE :